You will be surprised how ridiculously easy it is to make sour cream at home! You only need 2 ingredients!

 Especially since the flavor of this homemade fermented dairy is just right on and delicious!

-What is are the 2 ingredient for the sour cream
+What are the 2 ingredients

 All you need is

-- cream: I love using the cream that I get from the top of our raw milk.
+• cream: I love using the cream that I get from the top of our raw milk.
 You can use pasteurized cream as well.
 I have not tried using ultra-pasteurized cream but try to avoid that in general.

-- buttermilk: both homemade or store-bought buttermilk works well in this recipe.
+• buttermilk: both homemade or store-bought buttermilk works well in this recipe.

 Yep, it’s that simple!